This is a partial transcript of "Special Report With Brit Hume" from Oct. 15, 2005, that has been edited for clarity.

 Is there any talk of voter irregularities here?

-FELDMAN: There are reports that their investigations of some Shia and Kurdish areas were something like 99 percent of the voters were supposed to have been “yes” votes.
+FELDMAN: There are reports that their investigations of some Shia (search) and Kurdish (search) areas were something like 99 percent of the voters were supposed to have been “yes” votes.
 And in general, if the votes are that high, it makes you nervous, so you want to go and look and see whether that’s the case or not.

 In some of the other areas where is it does seem that there are some Sunni positive votes, I haven’t heard any specific questions about the validity of the results, but I think we should probably take a close look everywhere.
 With an election like this, it’s very important, not just that it be clean, but that it be seen as a clean election nationwide.